-It was the perfect way for everyone to meet and discuss the first full day in Scotland.
+It was the perfect way for eve

 With everyone rested and settled in it was time for our first round of scheduled golf.
 We were lucky to play Kingsbarns Golf Links on the last open day of their season.
 Earlier this year the course hosted the British Women's Open yet there were few remaining signs of the infrastructure to host that event.

 Kingsbarns lies just seven miles south of St. Andrews, so it was a quick trip there.
 The golf course opened in 2000 and occupies 1.8 miles of the North Sea coastline.
 It was designed by Kyl

 Andy Campbell picked me up at the Rusacks Hotel at 6 AM and we were off to coordinate the pickup of our group at Edinburgh Airport.
 By design Saturday did not include any organized golf for the group.
 The "day off" was intended to help people get rested, acclimated and organized for the six rounds of golf coming up.